 Abstract

 In North America, Hispanic migrant farmworkers are being exposed to occupational ergonomic risks.
-Due to cultural and language-based differences in the perception and reporting of effort and pain, it was unknown whether standardized subjective ergonomic assessment tools could accurately estimate the directly-measured components of physical effort in Hispanic farm workers.
-This study investigated whether subjective scales widely used in exercise physiology were associated with objective physical measures such as metabolic load and muscle fatigue in this population.
+Due to cultural differences in the perception and reporting of effort and pain, it was unknown whether standardized subjective ergonomic assessment tools could accurately estimate the directly-measured components of their physical effort.
+This study investigated whether subjective scales widely used in exercise physiology were associated with metabolic load and muscle fatigue in this population.

 Twenty-four migrant apple harvesters participated in this study.
 Borg RPE in Spanish and Omni RPE with pictures of tree fruit harvesters were used for assessing overall effort at four time points during a full-day 8-hour work shift.
 Borg CR10 was used for assessing local discomfort at shoulders.
-To find correlations between objective and subjective overall exertion, we conducted linear regressions of the percentage of heart rate reserve (% HRR) on the Borg RPE and Omni RPE.
+To find correlations among overall exertion measures, we conducted linear regressions of the percentage of heart rate reserve (% HRR) on the Borg RPE and Omni RPE.
 In terms of local discomfort, the median power frequency (MPF) of trapezius electromyography (EMG) was used for representing muscle fatigue.
-Then full-day measurements of muscle fatigue were regressed on Borg CR10 increases or decreases from the beginning to the end of the work shift.
+Then full-day measurements of muscle fatigue were regressed on Borg CR10 changes from the beginning to the end of the work shift.

 When stratifying by the time of measurement, Borg RPE and Omni RPE were significantly correlated to the % HRR, i.e. metabolic load, after the hard work but not after the light work.
 Therefore, these scales might be useful for certain situations.
 For the local discomfort, Borg CR10 were not correlated with the MPF of EMG.
 Thus, the use of such subjective ratings could not replace direct measurement.